 In these seven programs, course selections are from the University's regular (traditional) offerings.
 Classes are scheduled in two eight-week sessions per term.
 This allows students to concentrate their effort on only two courses simultaneously, most of the time.
 All classes are offered in a sequence to ensure beginning and completion dates; however, the guaranteed completion date assumes that the student takes, and successfully completes, all required courses as scheduled.
-[Schedules of the semester modules may be picked up at any time in the office of the Coordinator of the Evening and Weekend Program.]
+[Schedules of the semester modules may be picked up at any time in the office of the Coordinator aulkner University offers a fully accredited Master's Degree which can be completed through an online environment in about a year (MCJ) or over a two year period depending upon the student's preference (MJA).
+Our program is designed for the self-motivated, disciplined, college graduate or professional who prefers the convenience and flexibility of an online educational environment over the expense and structure of classroom attendance.
+Our students represent a wide variety of backgrounds and experiences and reside throughout the U.S. and overseas.